 The guidelines have changed!
-In order to prevent early childhood cavities it is recommended that your child see a pediatric dentist when their first tooth erupts or no later than their first birthday.
+In order to prevent early childhood cavities, it is recommended that your child see a pediatric dentist 6 months after their first tooth erupts or by their first birthday.

 The American Academy of Pediatrics (AAP), the American Dental Association (ADA), and the American Academy of Pediatric Dentistry (AAPD) all recommend establishing a “Dental Home” for your child by one year of age.
 Children who have a dental home are more likely to receive appropriate preventive and routine oral health care.